Manuscripts & Submission

 Guide to Tables

-• The column headings have any appropriate units (in parentheses).
+• Column headings should have the appropriate units (in parentheses).

-• Any headings within the table that apply to a block of data should be bold and centered.
+• Headings within the table should be bold and centered.

-• Column headings must be upright, not turned sideways.
+• Column headings must be in standard alignment, not rotated.

-• Use white space in the body of the table to separate sections.
+• Use an extra return (white space) in the body of the table to separate sections rather than rules/lines.

 Guide to Figures

-Where to upload: peer review website, along with your other files*
+When/where to upload: peer review website, at submission*

 Acceptable file formats tif, eps, jpg, pdf, doc (see below#)